TheAlgorithms/Algorithms-Explanation/en/Data Structures/Probablistic/BloomFilter.md

 ### Insert

-Let's try to insert `foo`, we wil run `foo` through our three hash functions
+Let's try to insert `foo`, we will run `foo` through our three hash functions

 ```text
 h1(foo) = 2